Image Credit: noorda

 Winchester Cathedral Ice Rink this year runs from at the foot of the Cathedral in the historic Inner Close.
 You will dodge the rain as the rink has a clear roof and open-air sides continues to offer great views of the Cathedral and the unique experience of ice skating in this incredible setting.

 This year there will be a giant Christmas tree at the centre of the ice.
 Skate hire is included and childrens skate aids are also available.

-Winterville was the first ever Ice Rink on Clapham Common last Christmas, and it is back again for 2018.
+Winterville was the first ever Ice Rink on Clapham Common in 2017, and it is back again for 2019.
 The Winterville Ice Rink is your chance to glide across the Common, while having the time of your life.